vatesfr/xo/docs/from_the_sources.md

 > Please take time to read this guide carefully.

-This installation has been validated against a fresh Debian 9 (Stretch) x64 install.
+This installation has been validated against a fresh Debian 8 (Jessie) x64 install.
 It should be nearly the same on other dpkg systems.
 For RPM based OS's, it should be close, as most of our dependencies come from NPM and not the OS itself.

 As you may have seen,in other parts of the documentation, XO is composed of two parts: [xo-server](https://github.com/vatesfr/xen-orchestra/tree/master/packages/xo-server/) and [xo-web](https://github.com/vatesfr/xen-orchestra/tree/master/packages/xo-web/).
 They can be installed separately, even on different machines, but for the sake of simplicity we will set them up together.